Parliament to consider Tax Exemption Bill next meeting

 Parliament is expected to give attention to Exemptions Bill, 2021 when sitting resumes next year.

-The bill which was laid by Finance Minister Ken Ofori-Atta on November 16, 2021 is currently before the finance committee.
+The bill, which was laid by the Finance Minister, Ken Ofori-Atta on November 16, 2021 is currently before the finance committee.

 Ghana loses over GH¢5 billion every year through tax exemptions, according to the Institute of Economic Affairs.
 The Ghana Revenue Authority has had a cause to complain about revenues lost to granting of indiscriminate exemptions.